pluginpizza/loremipsum/readme.txt

 License: GPLv3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Quickly insert lorem ipsum text or placeholder images via autocompletion in the block editor.
+Quickly insert lorem ipsum dummy text or placeholder images via autocompletion in the block editor.

 == Description ==

-The Lorem Ipsum Autocompleter plugin allows you to quickly insert lorem ipsum placeholder text or images into WordPress posts and pages via autocompletion.
-By typing 'lorem' in the block editor an autocompletion options modal is opened where you can select to insert lorem ipsum text or a placeholder image.
+The Lorem Ipsum Autocompleter plugin allows you to quickly insert lorem ipsum dummy text or placeholder images into WordPress posts and pages via autocompletion.
+By typing 'lorem' in the block editor an autocompletion options modal is opened where you can select to insert lorem ipsum dummy text or a placeholder image.

 To use Lorem Ipsum Autocompleter, there are only two things you need to do: install and activate the plugin.
-An autocompleter to insert placeholder text and images becomes available in the block editor without any extra configuration.
+An autocompleter to insert dummy text and placeholder images becomes available in the block editor without any extra configuration.
 Lorem Ipsum Autocompleter also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/).

 ### Usage

 1. Open the WordPress block editor.
 1. Type 'lorem' in the editor.
 1. An autocompletion options modal will appear.
-1. Select the desired lorem ipsum text option or placeholder image type from the modal.
+1. Select the desired lorem ipsum dummy text option or placeholder image type from the modal.
-1. The chosen placeholder text or image will be inserted into your content.
+1. The chosen dummy text or placeholder image will be inserted into your content.

 ### Bug Reports